 You can easily alter the flavor profile of your cashew product by adding different ingredients.
 For a cheesy flavor, many vegan recipes call for nutritional yeast which can remind some people of cheese.

-For a tangy flavor, you could add a little citrus or vinegar to your cashew mix.
+If you want a tangy flavor, you could add a little citrus or vinegar to your cashew mix.
 For a sweet flavor, you can blend your cashews with pitted medjool dates.
 All of these alternatives apply to which ever cashew substitute you go with.

 No matter which direction you go in, be sure to add at least a pinch of salt to your cashew (or cashew substitute) blend.
 It can help bring out the natural flavours.
 For an extra kick, use smoked salt.